Goliards: Goliardic poetry

 The goliards, as scholars, often wrote their poetry in Latin.
 As a kind of traveling entertainer, the goliards composed many of their poems to be sung.
 These poems, or lyrics, focus on two overarching themes: depictions of the lusty lifestyle of the vagrant and satirical criticisms of society and the church.

 Expressing their lusty lifestyle, the goliards wrote about the physicality of love, in contrast to the chivalric focus of the troubadours.
 They wrote drinking songs and reveled in riotous living.
 Their satirical poems directed at the church were inspired by their daily worlds, including mounting corruption in monasteries and escalating tensions among religious leaders.
 As a result of their rebellious writings against the church, the goliards were eventually denied the privileges of the clergy.
 Their strained relationship with the church, along with their vagabond lifestyle, also contributed to many poems describing the complaints of such a lifestyle.
 One of the largest and most famous collections of goliardic poetry is the Carmina Burana, translated as "Songs from Beuern".
 It includes about 300 poems written mostly in Latin; "few are in Old French, Provencal and Middle German."

-This belief, however, that the goliards were the authors of vast parts of this satirical and worldly poetry that originated in the twelfth and early thirteenth century, is criticized by recent historical and philological research, especially because most traceable goliardic poets were an integral part of church hierarchy, often worked as teachers in the secular clergy and had neither any communality nor a single provable point of contact with the historical goliards.
-Thus "goliardic poets" on the one hand and "goliards" on the other hand need to be strictly distinguished.

-Instead it has been argued that the cathedral schools of northern France were the decisive historical context of goliardic poetry, defining it as follows: "Based on the manuscript attribution of medieval poetry with Golias and goliardus, the High and Late Middle Ages understood "goliardic poetry" to be the rhymed secular Latin poetry of the High Middle Ages, whose primary purpose was a comical one.
-This comical intent was evident in theme and plot, but could mostly be found on the poetological meta-layers of language, intertext and semantics.
-Goliardic poetry was written in a time frame between circa 1115 and 1255 in the "school system" of secular clergy between Loire and Somme, and mainly in the cathedral schools of that region and their cosmos, but was read for a longer timeframe, also being received in wider geographical and institutional spaces.
-Goliardic poetry was turned into revolutionary hedonistic scandal poetry by archivists of the early modern era and research since the middle of the 19th century, which understood the thematic focus as the experience poetry of socially low-ranking clerical vagrants (goliards) instead of viewing its omnipresent comedy as role poetry enriched with moralising and sometimes pedagogical and didactical elements."